 Clearview AI Inc v.
 Information Commissioner [2023] UKFTT 819 (GRC): The American facial recognition company Clearview AI successfully appealed a £7.5m UK data-scraping fine and enforcement order issued by the ICO in 2022 for breach of data protection regulation – it was held that the AI company’s data processing was outside the territorial scope of the data protection regulations, and the ICO had no jurisdiction to issue the notices.
 The ICO has sought permission to appeal the ruling and awaits the Tribunal’s decision.

-2023 saw a significant uptake on rooftop solar installations and it is expected that this will continue throughout 2024 due to the favourable environment produced by the relaxation of planning rules for rooftop solar installations last year.
+The last twelve months have seen a significant uptake on rooftop solar installations and it is expected that this will continue throughout 2024 and 2025 due to the favourable environment produced by the relaxation of planning rules for rooftop solar installations last year.

 With retail outlets, warehouses, distribution centres and manufacturing sites, the trend for rooftop solar is a continued opportunity for the Retail and Consumer sector given the advantages of generating on-site renewable energy via rooftop solar amid consumer attitudes valuing sustainability.